-- E-petition where no end date to an e-petition is specified, the Council shall set this at three months from the date of receipt of the e-petition. - A traditional paper petition accompanied by a dated covering letter that identifies the key information outlined in this procedure about the purpose of the petition, what action is called for and contact details for the lead petitioner. - Paper petitions should be sent to The Democratic Services Manager, Tendring District Council, Room 67, Town Hall, Station Road, Clacton-on-Sea, Essex CO15 1SE. - By emailing the relevant documentation to democraticservices@tendringdc.gov.uk
+- E-petition The petition must be emailed to democraticservices@tendringdc.gov.uk wWhere no end date to an e-petition is specified, the Council shall set this at three months from the date of receipt of the petition. - A traditional paper petition accompanied by a dated covering letter that identifies the key information outlined in this procedure about the purpose of the petition, what action is called for and contact details for the lead petitioner. - Paper petitions should must be sent to The Committee Services Manager, Tendring District Council, Room 61, Democratic Services & Elections, Town Hall, Station Road, Clacton-on-Sea, Essex CO15 1SE. - By e-mailing the relevant documentation to democraticservices@tendringdc.gov.uk

-What happens when a Petition is submitted?
+2. What happens when a Petition is submitted?

-- Each petition will be formally acknowledged to the lead petitioner, in writing, within five working days of its receipt. - The Council will accept any petition on face value but reserves the right to verify the signatures or investigate further, if deemed necessary.
-The petition must not be vexatious or frivolous. - If the issue contained within the petition is not something which the Council would ordinarily consider in public (e.g. a matter relating to the personal or financial affairs of an individual), the lead petitioner will be informed accordingly, explaining the reasons why the petition cannot be accepted under this scheme and where appropriate, referring the petitioner to the relevant department and advising them as to how their views can be expressed via alternative means.
+- Receipt of a Each petition will be formally acknowledged to the lead petitioner in writing or by email as appropriate, within five working days of its receipt. - The Council will accept any petition on face value but reserves the right to verify the signatures or investigate further, if deemed necessary.
+The petition must not be vexatious or frivolous or defamatory or offensive.
+It must not be substantially the same as a Petition previously received and dealt with by the Council within the past 12 months.